|Name:||John K. Kruschke||**|

-Course Description: This course is an introduction to basic statistics.
+Course Description: This course is an introduction to basic statistics (despite the official title, "Advanced Statistics...").
 We will cover fundamental concepts of statistical inference, focusing on classical "frequentist" methods but also getting some exposure to Bayesian methods.
 We will explore some of the most commonly used models, including t-tests, ANOVA, regression, etc. More information about content is provided below, and on the schedule.

 Prerequisites: This course is intended to bring all the incoming graduate students in Psychology "up to pace," so it is not intended to "weed out" students with relatively weak previous training in statistics.
-On the other hand, this course is definitely not remedial.
-It moves quickly and emphasizes conceptual unification, not rote mechanics.
+On the other hand, this course is definitely not remedial --- it moves quickly and covers a lot of material, so expect to devote a lot of time to the course.
 You should have previously taken an undergraduate course in statistics.
+The course emphasizes conceptual unification, not rote mechanics.
 A purpose of P553 is to enrich and solidify your understanding of the conceptual underpinnings of methods to which you were previously exposed.
 (After taking various previous instantiations of this course, many students have told me that although they have taken stats courses before, this is the first time they have understood statistics!
 My hope is that regardless of your previous level of understanding, you come away from this course with a better understanding.)

 Students with relatively strong previous training in statistics should also find this course useful to refresh their knowledge and to gain a deeper understanding of the basic concepts.
 If you are a Psychology major and have already taken a comparable graduate-level course, and feel that you are already thoroughly familiar with the material in P553, please see the instructor to discuss a possible exemption from the P553 requirement.
 Students exempted from P553 are encouraged to take other statistics courses, such as Prof. Kruschke's Bayesian course.